White House's Kudlow: Not certain what U.S. will do on China's ZTE: Politico interview

-WASHINGTON (Reuters) - White House economic adviser Larry Kudlow said on Tuesday it was far from certain what steps the U.S. government would take on China’s ZTE Corp (000063.SZ), which he said was more an enforcement issue than a trade issue.
+WASHINGTON (Reuters) - White House economic adviser Larry Kudlow said on Tuesday it was far from certain what steps the U.S. government would take on China’s ZTE Corp (000063.SZ), which he characterized as an enforcement, rather than trade, issue.

 U.S. President Donald Trump has directed the Commerce Department to revisit penalties for telecom equipment maker ZTE for flouting U.S. sanctions on trade with Iran, saying it is a big customer of U.S. suppliers.